Fitness for One and All Home Page

 “The Lord stood by me and gave me strength” (2Timothy 4:17).

-For pictures of me from the contest, see IPA Pennsylvania State Powerlifting Championships - 2017 - Pictures.
+For pictures and videos of me from the contest, see IPA Pennsylvania State Powerlifting Championships - 2017 - Pictures and Videos.

 The full contest results are posted on the IPA's website at: 2017 IPA PA State Championships.

 For an overview of my new training plan, see Trinity Training Plans Overview.

 For my first workouts after this contest, see 2017 Trinity - 1 Powerlifting Training Plan: Rotations I & II of VIII.

 The hotel I stayed at was the Econo Lodge in York, PA, a part of the Choice Hotel system.
 They requested I write a review of the hotel.
 Below is my review.

 You want a review, I will give you one.
 I have stayed at your hotel twice before, a year ago (March 2016) and a year before that (March 2015).
 Both of these stays were for a powerlifting contest I was competing in at York Barbell a few miles away.